 Priscilla Queen Of The Desert Tracks The Trials Of Traveling Across Australia As Drag Queens.

-But also how these amazing ladies are able to change peoples minds and prejudices through love, music, determination and guts.
+But also how these amazing ladies face prejudice and change some minds through love, music, determination and guts.

 You very quickly fall in love with Tick, Bernadette and Felicia as they travel in their run down RV Priscilla.
 Fighting not only every backwards town they encounter, but also their own demons.
 Additionally how they overcome other peoples bigotry to finally accept and love themselves.
 Even find love in the most unusual of places.

-This is possibly the best chorus I have ever heard in a show, and that’s a hard act to follow after some of the truly wonderful productions I have enjoyed lately.
-At times the singing felt like an extraordinary choir, the beauty radiating from the stage was stunning and took my breath away.
+This is possibly the best chorus I have ever heard in a show, and that’s a hard act to follow after some of the truly wonderful productions I have enjoyed.
+At times the singing felt like an extraordinary choir, the beauty radiating from the stage was stunning, camp and joyous, which took my breath away.

 However Priscilla The Queen Of The Desert Is No One Trick Pony.